Professor of Computer Science

 Keywords: Artificial Intelligence and Robotics, including Agents, Decision Making, Games, Learning, Markov Decision Processes, Mobile Robotics, Multi-Agent Systems, Multi-Robot Coordination, Navigation, Planning, and Search.

-- 2011 National Science Foundation Director's Award for Collaborative Integration
+- 2011 National Science Foundation (NSF) Director's Award for Collaborative Integration

-- 2009 USC Mellon Mentoring Award: Faculty Mentoring Undergraduate Students
+- 2009 University of Southern California (USC) Mellon Mentoring Award: Faculty Mentoring Undergraduate Students

 - 2003 Georgia Institute of Technology Outstanding Junior Faculty Research Award